 What’s wrong is our thinking and believing.
 If I believe the lie that something’s inherently wrong with me, then I will try to fix it or seek to build an identity that helps me feel better.
 But nothing outside yourself will help with the nagging feeling that something’s wrong.

-Out loud, tell God you’re His child embracing His unconditional love for you in Christ Jesus.
+Out loud, tell God you’re His child, embracing His unconditional love for you in Christ Jesus.

 Thank Him that His love for you never changes, regardless of your behavior.

-Out loud, agree with God that your identity is in your union with Christ and His finished work of extreme grace.
+Then, out loud, agree with God that your identity is in your union with Christ and His finished work of extreme grace.